primitivefinance/rmm-sdk/docs/sdk/rmm-sdk.pool.getcurrentliquidityvalue.md

 ## Pool.getCurrentLiquidityValue() method

+> This API is provided as a preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

- Calculates the current value of the pool in units of `priceOfRisky`  Denominating prices in a dollar-pegged stable coin will be easiest to calculate other values with
+Gets the current value of the pool denominated in units of `priceOfRisky`<!-- -->.

 <b>Signature:</b>